 Gold Coast Regional Botanic Gardens – Rosser Park

 The Gardens are open all year round, from 5am to 7pm.
 Entry is free.
-There’s plenty of on-site car parking from the main entrance off Ashmore Road, Benowa, opposite Benowa State High School.
-The Gardens are just 10 minutes’ drive from central Surfers Paradise.
+There is plenty of on-site car parking from the main entrance off Ashmore Road, Benowa, opposite Benowa State High School.
+The Gardens are just a 10-minute drive from central Surfers Paradise.

 Garden attractions